centrica-engineering/nucleus-docs/docs/components/ns-price.md

 ### pence

-Price is passed in as an attribute to prevent the unformatted price being crawled by Google and subsequently displaying the wrong price in search results
+Price is passed in as an attribute to prevent the unformatted price being crawled by Google and subsequently displaying the wrong price in search results.

 ### negative